Moving With Pets Guide –

 When you’re moving into your new space, take time to create a space that feels comfortable for you.
 For your pet’s well being, make some time to create a cozy space for your pet too.
 If you have a doggy door, don’t wait to install it.
 If you have a toy box, unpack it as soon as possible.
 Surround them with the toys and supplies they’re accustomed to, and they’ll feel right at home in no time.

-15. Take time to explore the new neighborhood.
+15. Take time with your pet to explore the new neighborhood.

 Once the chaos of moving out and moving in has subsided, let your pet explore the sights and smells of its new home by itself.
 Allowing your pet to sniff around its new home helps everything feel more familiar to them.
 If your pet decides to hide in their crate or under a bed for a while, that’s perfectly normal.
 Show your pet where the doggy door or the litter box is, and then exercise patience.
 Your pet will come out when it’s ready.